...

 ☛ The coral reefs are located around 100 meters offshore.
 You are unlikely to see fish if you don’t get that far either.

-☛ It is hard to distinguish where you enter the water as the shore around the area all look pretty similar.
+☛ It is hard to distinguish where you enter the water, as the shore around the area all looks pretty similar.
 So you might be on a completely different shore when you swim back to Zamami Island!
 In that case, you will need to return to the water and swim back to Yuhina Beach.

-☛ Fins and dry snorkel are necessary if you want to dive at Yuhina Beach.
+☛ Fins and a dry snorkel are necessary if you want to dive at Yuhina Beach.

-☛ There are no facilities or shops around nearby.
+☛ There are no facilities or shops nearby.

 How to Get to Yuhina Beach